Camp Calm is virtual retreat for learning the basics of mindfulness and meditation.

 - Have never been able to practice it consistently, for whatever reason

-The Camp is a web-based course, and the different sections of the course represent different areas of the Camp.
+The Camp is a web-based course, and the different sections of the site represent different areas of the Camp.

 When you register, your first step will be to visit the Orientation Lodge.
-Here you’ll learn how Camp Calm works.
+Here you’ll learn the details on how Camp Calm works.

 After that you’ll visit the Meditation Hall, where you’ll learn the basics of mindfulness, and the meditation technique we’ll be using in the Camp.